bhattlab/StrainSifter/README.md

 ### FAQ

-- Can StrainSifter be used for non-bacterial genomes (e.g. yeast)?
+Q: Can StrainSifter be used for non-bacterial genomes (e.g. yeast)?

-At present, we recommend StrainSifter for bacteria only.
+A: At present, we recommend StrainSifter for bacteria only.
 As yeast and other fungi can be diploid, adjustments would likely need to be made to this workflow.